aadityaincode/Deep-Notes/CONTRIBUTING.md

 > We use `--legacy-peer-deps` due to the older dependencies and specific versions of packages configured in this repository.

 ### Build Commands
-Our build system is powered by `esbuild` configured in [esbuild.config.mjs](file:///Users/noahnguyen/Deep-Notes/esbuild.config.mjs).
+Our build system is powered by `esbuild` configured in `esbuild.config.mjs`.

 - **Development Build (Watch Mode)**:
   ```bash